Getting customers to that site is the next, often trickier, step.

 Now that we’ve covered what you can do directly from WordPress admin, we’ll look at the SEO plugins available.

-?Note: You only need to install one SEO-focused plugin, and it’s best to have as few plugins as possible.
+❗Note: You only need to install one SEO-focused plugin, and it’s best to have as few plugins as possible, for security and performance.

 Yoast can be used to optimize text, page titles, descriptions, permalinks and alt text, among many other features.
 It also has some built-in technical SEO features, such as automatically no-indexing your internal pages, and adding self-referencing canonical tags.